ershov20/neeva-android/.github/pull_request_template.md

 ## Checklists

+### Pointers to help with review
+* Figma link (if this is a UI change)
+* Link to where the change is discussed (e.g. meeting notes, design docs)

 ### How was this tested?
 - [ ] I tested this manually
 - [ ] I added automated tests
+- [ ] Existing automated tests cover some of my changes
-- [ ] Existing automated tests are enough to cover my changes
+- [ ] Existing automated tests cover all of my changes

 ### Manual test cases
 If manually tested, describe the different scenarios you followed to ensure